Year 6 Admissions

 Applying for a Place

-If you are considering applying for a Year 7 place for your child, at The Trafalgar School, we would recommend that you contact Debbie Ford (Admissions & Transition Coordinator), who can arrange an appointment for you to meet with our Headteacher, Jonathan Curtis and tour the school, at a time convenient to you.
-Debbie Ford can also talk through the admissions process with you and answer any questions you might have.
+If you are considering applying for a Year 7 place for your child, at The Trafalgar School, we would recommend that you contact Claire Botto (Admissions Officer), who can arrange an appointment for you to meet with our Headteacher, Jonathan Curtis and tour the school, at a time convenient to you.
+Claire can also talk through the admissions process with you and answer any questions you might have.

 We welcome tours at any time of the academic year, during the school day - whatever day you visit you will always see great teaching and great people which combine to achieve great outcomes for our students.